weefbellington/screenplay/README.md

 #####4.2 Handling Activity lifecycle events (Flow)

 1. When the Activity is destroyed, you must call `ScreenplayDispatcher#tearDown`.
-This performs cleanup actions such as calling `Screenplay#tearDownVisibleScenes`, ensuring that your components receive the correct callbacks.
+This performs cleanup actions such as calling `Screenplay#tearDownVisibleStages`, ensuring that your components receive the correct callbacks.
 2. Override onBackPressed to route back button to the dispatcher:
 ```
 public class MainActivity extends Activity {